reinedujura/Portable-POS/README.md

-# Capstone Project
+# Portable POS

-This project is based on the Template folder.
 Follow the steps below to ensure the project is set up correctly:

 ## Steps to Set Up the Project